gpittarelli/umd-lpc1769/README.md

 LPCXpresso which includes the ARM GCC Toolchain, NXP's LPC Library, and a command line utility to flash programs to the chip.

-CMake is used to allow building of this repository in many different operating systems and development environments.
+CMake (a sort of build system that produces other build systems) is used to allow building of this repository in many different operating systems and development environments.

 Developing in NXP's LPCXpresso IDE for the LPC1769 is not required, however certain proprietary utilities are required for flashing the